tpwres/teczki-polskiego-wrestlingu/content/a/ptw-exits.md

 Blaze, who had been a vocal supporter of PTW up to this point, expressed his disappointment with the [Total Blast](@/e/ptw/2024-05-11-ptw-6.md) show, and slowly but surely turned against the project.
 Dziedzic openly appeared under his real name (Kacper Dziedzic), in a shoot-style interview.
 He discussed various backstage topics, from the creation of gimmicks to issues in PTW and the wider Polish scene.
-He supported the vision of _Polish Wrestling Without Boundaries_, a phrase which Pawłowski coined but never truly committed to.
+He supported the vision of _Polish wrestling without boundaries_, a phrase which Pawłowski coined but never truly committed to.
 This concept is about inter-promotional cooperation on the Polish scene.
 Dziedzic alleged that, even if Pawłowski disliked his remarks, he will stay loyal to PTW as that's where his heart is.
 He stated that he's going to attend PTW training on the upcoming Sunday, and face possible consequences.